Until the mid-20th century, few Māori were secular.

 Traditionally Māori recognised a pantheon of gods and spiritual influences.
 From the late 1820s Māori transformed their moral practices, religious lives and political thinking, as they made Christianity their own.
-By the mid-1840s, probably a larger proportion of Māori regularly attended services than Victorian Britons in the UK.
+By the mid-1840s, probably a larger proportion of Māori than Britons in the UK regularly attended services.
 Te Hāhi Mihinare, the Anglican Church, attracted the largest following (and remains the largest Māori denomination), followed by Methodists and Catholics.
 Māori Christians often practised their faith in distinctively Māori ways, and many took the new faith seriously.

 Religion and resistance